cortexlabs/cortex/README.md

 ## How it works

 The CLI sends configuration and code to the cluster every time you run `cortex deploy`.
 Each model is loaded into a Docker container, along with any Python packages and request handling code.
-The model is exposed as a web service using Elastic Load Balancing (ELB), Flask, TensorFlow Serving, and ONNX Runtime.
+The model is exposed as a web service using Elastic Load Balancing (ELB), TensorFlow Serving, and ONNX Runtime.
 The containers are orchestrated on Elastic Kubernetes Service (EKS) while logs and metrics are streamed to CloudWatch.

 <br>